electron-react-boilerplate/docs/docs/e2e-tests.md

 By convention, all E2E test modules have the following filename suffix: `.e2e.js`.
 An example of test module filename would be `HomePage.e2e.js`.

 Here's some examples of E2E tests:
-* Testing if you app opens and closes
+* Testing if your app opens and closes
 * Testing if the title bar has the expected text
 * Testing if a popup shows after clicking a button